zchap40/electron-ostc/README.txt

 the 6502 processor.
 This is controlled by the on-board three-way switch, allowing the turbo card to be set to 1) turbo speed, 2) normal speed (throttled), and 3) native speed (turbo card physically switched out).
-Similarly, dual two-pin micro headers allow two separate external switches to be connected to disable turbo mode via 'native' mode, where the turbo card is completely switched out of the hardware, or 'normal' mode, through speed throttling by the turbo card itself.
+Similarly, dual two-pin micro headers allow two separate external switches to be connected in lieux of the on-board switch to disable turbo mode via 'native' mode, where the turbo card is completely switched out of the hardware, or 'normal' mode, through speed throttling by the turbo card itself.
 Of course, the Electron will always have to be rebooted after switching between 'native' mode and the other two modes.

 Although higher in cost and more difficult to construct, OSTC_v3 allows the Electron to easily switch back to a state where it is completely unmodified without having to open up the machine and physically remove the turbo card.

 Files